asyncapi/bindings/ros2/README.md

 string | string | string
 array | array | --

-It is important to understand that the message header of the AsyncAPI specification does not map with the message header in ROS2.
+It is important to understand that the message header of the AsyncAPI specification does not map with the message header in ROS 2.
 For this reason, the AsyncAPI message header will be ignored.
-If you want to define the header of a message in ROS2, you should put in the payload of the message.
+If you want to define the header of a message in ROS 2, you should put in the payload of the message.
 [Example](https://docs.ros.org/en/ros2_packages/rolling/api/point_cloud_interfaces/msg/CompressedPointCloud2.html):

 ```yaml
 channels: